tsgates/arch-wiki-markdown/wiki/Xorg_multiseat.md

     DisplayManager._1.startup:      /etc/X11/xdm/arch-xdm/Xstartup
     DisplayManager._1.reset:        /etc/X11/xdm/arch-xdm/Xreset

+> For LightDM (Light Display Manager)

+LightDM works well with ALSA only and PulseAudio removed if you wish to have shared audio, an alsamixer equalizer and software mixing.

+In the example below LightDM and MATE with ALSA was installed with PulseAudio removed.
+PulseAudio could also be used but it requires a more complicated configuration to maintain high audio quality.
+The relevant hardware used is an ATI Radeon HD 5850 and an Intel Sandy Bridge (onboard) HD 3000.
+You configuration may vary.

+Open /etc/lightdm/lightdm.conf and follow the sample.
+Autologin is optional.
+This works both as multi-user multiseat and single user multi-seat.
+In the first case only the last user to login will have audio control and access.
+Specific hardware could be addressed in /etc/asound.conf to allocate audio to both users simultaneously if required.
+Another option enables two different users to both access audio with their own equalizer (described further down).
+The sound card will be shared equally among the seats using ALSA with PulseAudio removed - libpulse itself should be kept for various software dependencies however:

+    [LightDM]
+    greeter-user=lightdm
+    log-directory=/var/log/lightdm
+    run-directory=/run/lightdm

+    [SeatDefaults]
+    xserver-command=/usr/bin/X
+    greeter-session=lightdm-gtk-greeter
+    greeter-show-manual-login=true
+    user-session=mate
+    session-wrapper=/etc/lightdm/Xsession
+    pam-service=lightdm-autologin
+    exit-on-failure=true

+    [Seat:0]
+    xserver-command=/usr/bin/X :0 -sharevts
+    xserver-layout=Layout0
+    #autologin-user=joeblow
+    #autologin-user-timeout=-1
+    #session-setup-script=/etc/lightdm/scripts/sound_start
+    #session-cleanup-script=/etc/lightdm/scripts/sound_stop

+    [Seat:1]
+    xserver-command=/usr/bin/X :1 -sharevts
+    xserver-layout=Layout1
+    #autologin-user=jillschmill
+    #autologin-user-timeout=-1

+Next, remove respective ~/.asoundrc files (as well as related PulseAudio config files if you removed that) and follow this template with /etc/asound.conf for sound:

+    defaults.pcm.rate_converter "samplerate_best"

+    ctl.equal {
+     type equal;
+    }

+    pcm.plugequal {
+      type equal;
+      # Modify the line below if you do not
+      # want to use sound card 0.
+      #slave.pcm "plughw:0,0";
+      #by default we want to play from more sources at time:
+      slave.pcm "plug:dmix";
+    }
+    #pcm.equal {
+      # If you do not want the equalizer to be your
+      # default soundcard comment the following
+      # line and uncomment the above line.
+(You can
+      # choose it as the output device by addressing
+      # it with specific apps,eg mpg123 -a equal 06.Back_In_Black.mp3)
+    pcm.!default {
+      type plug;
+      slave.pcm plugequal;
+    }

+But if you wish to share audio equally among different users, add each user to the audio group:

+Example:

+    usermod -a -G ftp joeblow
+    usermod -a -G ftp jillschmill

+Then put this in each user's respective ~/.asoundrc rather than using /etc/asound.conf (this option also contains various tweaks to improve audio quality):

+    defaults.pcm.rate_converter "samplerate_best"

+    ctl.equal {
+     type equal;
+    }

+    pcm.ossmix {
+        type dmix
+        ipc_key 1024 # must be unique!
+        ipc_key_add_uid false   # let multiple users share ipc_perm 0666           # IPC permissions for multi-user sharing (octal, default 0600)
+        slave {
+            pcm "hw:0,0"      # you cannot use a "plug" device here, darn. period_time 0
+            period_size 1024 # must be power of 2.
+            buffer_size 8192  # ditto.
+            rate 44100
+           #format "S32_LE"
+           #periods 128 # dito.
+           #rate 8000 # with rate 8000 you *will* hear,
+           # if ossmix is used :)
+        }
+        # bindings are cool.
+This says, that only the first
+        # two channels are to be used by dmix, which is
+        # enough for (most) oss apps and also lets
+        # multichannel chips work much faster:
+        bindings {
+            0 0 # from 0 => to 0
+            1 1 # from 1 => to 1
+        }
+    }

+    pcm.plugequal {
+      type equal;
+      # Modify the line below if you do not
+      # want to use sound card 0.
+      #slave.pcm "plughw:0,0";
+      #by default we want to play from more sources at time:
+      slave.pcm "plug:ossmix";
+    }

+    #pcm.equal {
+      # If you do not want the equalizer to be your
+      # default soundcard comment the following
+      # line and uncomment the above line.
+(You can
+      # choose it as the output device by addressing
+      # it with specific apps,eg mpg123 -a equal 06.Back_In_Black.mp3)
+    pcm.!default {
+      type plug;
+      slave.pcm plugequal;
+    }

+Accessing the equalizer can be done with:

+    alsaequal -D equal

+In the previous case, each user has an equalizer they can configure separately.

+Make sure to turn down and mute the audio channels that you do not use, turn off auto-mute microphone, and make sure no channel has a gain higher than 0 to avoid ALSA audio bugs.
+This can be done via alsamixer.

+Finally you must set the /etc/X11/xorg.conf file.
+You'll notice some options have been commented out which could be set according to your needs.
+Here is a sample, adjust to your own system configuration after determing hardware information:

+    Section "ServerFlags"
+        Option         "DefaultServerLayout" "Layout1"
+    #    Option         "AllowMouseOpenFail"  "true"
+        Option         "AutoAddDevices"      "false"
+        Option         "AutoEnableDevices"   "false"
+        Option         "DontZap"             "false"
+        Option         "Xinerama" "0"
+        Option         "AutoAddGPU" "FALSE"
+    EndSection

+    Section "ServerLayout"
+        Identifier     "Layout0"
+        Screen         0  "Screen0" 0 0
+        InputDevice    "kbd_0" "CoreKeyboard"
+        InputDevice    "mouse_0" "CorePointer"
+        Option         "AllowEmptyInput"       "true"
+        Option 	   "DontVTSwitch"          "true"
+    EndSection

+    Section "ServerLayout"
+        Identifier     "Layout1"
+        Screen         0  "Screen1" 0 0
+        InputDevice    "kbd_1" "CoreKeyboard"
+        InputDevice    "mouse_1" "CorePointer"
+        Option         "AllowEmptyInput"       "true"
+        Option 	   "DontVTSwitch"          "true"
+    EndSection

+    Section "Module"
+    #    Load 	   "dri2"
+    #    Load 	   "glamoregl"
+    EndSection

+    Section "InputDevice"
+        Identifier     "kbd_0"
+        Driver 	   "evdev"
+        Option         "Device"        "/dev/input/by-path/pci-0000:00:1a.0-usb-0:1.6:1.0-event-kbd"
+        Option         "GrabDevice"    "on"
+        Option 	   "XkbRules" "xorg"
+        Option 	   "XkbModel" "105"
+        Option 	   "XkbLayout" "us"
+        Option  	   "Protocol"      "Standard"
+    EndSection

+    Section "InputDevice"
+        Identifier     "kbd_1"
+        Driver         "evdev"
+        Option         "Device"        "/dev/input/by-path/pci-0000:04:00.0-usb-0:1:1.0-event-kbd"
+        Option         "GrabDevice"    "on"
+        Option 	   "XkbRules" "xorg"
+        Option 	   "XkbModel" "105"
+        Option 	   "XkbLayout" "us"
+        Option  	   "Protocol"      "Standard"
+    EndSection

+    Section "InputDevice"
+        Identifier     "mouse_0"
+        Driver         "evdev"
+        Option         "Device"        "/dev/input/by-path/pci-0000:00:1a.0-usb-0:1.5:1.0-event-mouse"
+        Option         "GrabDevice"    "on"
+    EndSection

+    Section "InputDevice"
+        Identifier     "mouse_1"
+        Driver         "evdev"
+        Option         "Device"        "/dev/input/by-path/pci-0000:00:1a.0-usb-0:1.3:1.0-event-mouse"
+        Option         "GrabDevice"    "on"
+    EndSection

+    Section "Monitor"
+        Identifier     "Monitor0"
+        Option	   "VendorName" "Unknown"
+        Option	   "ModelName" "Generic Autodetecting Monitor"
+    #    Option	   "DPMS" "true"
+    EndSection

+    Section "Monitor"
+        Identifier     "Monitor1"
+        Option	   "VendorName" "Unknown"
+        Option	   "ModelName" "Generic Autodetecting Monitor"
+    EndSection

+    Section "Device"
+        Identifier     "Device0"
+        Driver         "radeon"
+    #    Option 	   "AccelMethod" "glamor"
+        Option 	   "AccelMethod" "EXA"
+        VendorName     ""
+        BoardName      ""
+        BusID          "PCI:1:0:0"
+        Screen          0
+    #    Option         "EXAVSync"
+    EndSection

+    Section "Device"
+        Identifier     "Device1"
+        Driver         "intel"
+        VendorName     ""
+        BoardName      ""
+        BusID          "PCI:0:2:0"
+        Screen          0
+    #    Option         "AccelMethod" "UXA"
+    #    Option         "TearFree" "1"
+    EndSection

+    Section "Screen"
+        Identifier "Screen0"
+        Device     "Device0"
+        Monitor    "Monitor0"
+        DefaultDepth     24
+        SubSection "Display"
+        	Depth     24
+        EndSubSection
+    EndSection

+    Section "Screen"
+        Identifier     "Screen1"
+        Device         "Device1"
+        Monitor        "Monitor1"
+        DefaultDepth    24
+        SubSection     "Display"
+            Depth       24
+        EndSubSection
+    EndSection

+Additional Tips:

+-   Make sure to delete the ~/.Xauthority file in respective user directories before the initial reboot.

+-   To avoid tearing this seems to help on nearly all configurations - add this to /etc/environment:

+    CLUTTER_PAINT=disable-clipped-redraws:disable-culling
+    CLUTTER_VBLANK=True

+-   To help avoid tearing on the web and maintain site compatibility it is advisable to install Pipelight for playing media online.

 > For Auto Login multiseat (without Display Manager)

 edit a script /boot/twin.sh

+    #!/bin/bash
+    cmd1="/bin/bash --login -c \"/usr/bin/xinit --"
+    cmd2="-nolisten tcp -keeptty -novtswitch -config xorg.multiseat.conf"
+    usr=(user1 user2)  # FIXME: assume user1, user2 is valid user id
+    declare -a pid
+    while true ; do
+      for ((i=0; i<${#usr[*]}; i++)) ; do
+        echo "usr[$i]=${usr[$i]} pid=${pid[$i]}"
+        if [ -z "${pid[$i]}" ] || [ ! -d "/proc/${pid[$i]}" ] ; then
+          # echo "pid ${pid[$i]} killed, execute again"
+          cmd3="-layout seat$i vt0"$((7+i))"\""
+          if [ $i -gt 0 ] ; then
+            cmd3="-sharevts $cmd3"
+          fi
+          #echo "cmd3=$cmd3"
+          /bin/su ${usr[$i]} -l -c "$cmd1 :$i $cmd2 $cmd3" &
+          pid[$i]=$!
+          #echo "new pid=${pid[$i]}"
+        fi
+      done
+      sleep 5  # check process exist per 5 second
+    done

 Open /etc/inittab and setup as follows: